abayomipopoola/abayomipopoola/content/blog/payment-systems-and-the-emerging-economy-pt-2/index.md

 Several players in the Nigeria Fintech space are attempting to help close the gap of financial inclusion, and tapping into this cash-rich system, by providing basic banking solution, while penetrating into rural areas with few or no banking presence.
 This solution comes in the form of _Agency Banking_.

-<b>Agency banking</b> is a type of branchless banking that allows the delivery of financial services outside conventional bank branches, often using agents and relying on information and communications technologies to transmit transaction details – typically card-reading point-of-sale (POS) terminals or mobile phones.
+**Agency banking** is a type of branchless banking that allows the delivery of financial services outside conventional bank branches, often using agents and relying on information and communications technologies to transmit transaction details – typically card-reading point-of-sale (POS) terminals or mobile phones.
 It has the potential to radically reduce the cost of delivery and increase convenience for customers.

 The Nigerian payments system witnessed remarkable achievement with the introduction of a number of initiatives under the <a href="https://www.cbn.gov.ng/icps2013/papers/NIGERIA_PAYMENTS_SYSTEM_VISION_2020%5Bv2%5D.pdf" target="_blank" >Payments System Vision 2020</a>, the implementation of Bank Verification Number (BVN) scheme to address issues associated with the absence of unique identifier of bank customers across the country to put an end to identity theft which has been a worrisome phenomenon.
 There is no doubt that considerable progress has been made with the payments system as evidenced by the time it takes for third party instruments to be cleared for value to be given.